holgerbrandl/krangl/README.md

 kplyr vs. dplyr
 --------------

-As said above, kplyr is mimicking the API of dplyr.
+As said above, `kplyr` is mimicking the API of `dplyr`.
 Here's an example using airline on-time data for all [flights departing NYC in 2013](https://cran.r-project.org/web/packages/nycflights13/index.html).

-dplyr:
+`dplyr`:
 ```{r}
 flights %>%
     group_by(year, month, day) %>%